 All statements in this Proposal are true and accurate;

-By careful examination of the Contract and proposal documents, all Addenda thereto and all other pertinent conditions and matters, the undersigned has satisfied itself as to the nature, location, character, quality and quantity of the Goods and Services required by the Contract Documents and the conditions and other matters that may affect performance;
+By careful examination of the Contract and proposal documents, all Addenda thereto and all other pertinent conditions and matters, the undersigned has satisfied itself as to the nature, location, character, quality and quantity of the Goods and Services required by the Contract Documents and the conditions and other matters that may affect performance.

 If awarded the Contract, the undersigned will duly execute and deliver to WSIPC the Contract, together with all documents required by the proposal documents, within ten (10) business days after it is presented to the undersigned by WSIPC.